 then its time to talk

-Some business have need a for a small change, a re-freshening.
-Business need fresh eyes to look at its operation and see what the business is trying to saying what it's needs are.
-And some business have need to be completely over hauled to put them back on track.
+Some businesses have needed a small change, a re-freshening.
+Business needs fresh eyes to look at its operation and see what the business is trying to say what it's needs are.
+And some business has the need to be completely overhauled to put them back on track.

-To the left and below are a examples of clients worked with and the Ideas we came up with.
+To the left and below are examples of clients worked with and the ideas we came up with.

-We were ask to review a local tourist attraction concession business and to develop a action plan; it's top-line revenue and percap had been on a decline even though their attendance had been increasing year to year.
-Our first thought was that it is common for percap to decrease as attendance increases but top-line sales usually do not follow the same down turn.
+We were asked to review a local tourist attraction concession business and to develop an action plan; it's top-line revenue and percap had been on a decline even though their attendance had been increasing year to year.
+Our first thought was that it is common for percap to decrease as attendance increases but top-line sales usually do not follow the same downturn.

 We looked at our top five indicators and found some interesting answers the business was telling us.

-The assortment was to big and many of the top selling items took to much time to service.
-There is a 15 minute window for most visitors to purchase an item before they need to move on to their next location.
-Also the average transaction per customers was 2+ minutes.
+The assortment was too big and many of the top-selling items took to much time to service.
+There is a 15-minute window for most visitors to purchase an item before they need to move on to their next location.
+Also, the average transaction per customer was 2+ minutes.

 With uniform pricing, additional employees, the additional product/menu boards decreased the transaction time to 52 seconds, lowering the average transaction time to about 50 seconds.

-First we created an assortment plan based on sales; there was very little markdowns due to we re-assorted the on hand inventories within the chain.
-(Before every store got the same inventory regardless of history and sell through. )
+First, we created an assortment plan based on sales; there were very little markdowns due to we re-assorted the on-hand inventories within the chain.
+(Before every store got the same inventory regardless of history and sell-through. )

-Next we revamped the branding and created a "look" for each department with signage and fixtures.
+Next, we revamped the branding and created a "look" for each department with signage and fixtures.
 Then classified each of the stores to make future assortment plans easier.
-Not all stores had every departments, A stores had everything, B stores where more life style and, C stores were hardware more like their original assortments.
-We then introduced 4 new departments; DYI, Farm, Active Apparel and what we called AARP for active seniors.
+Not all stores had every department, A stores had everything, B stores where more lifestyle and, C stores were hardware more like their original assortments.
+We then introduced 4 new departments; DYI, Farm, Active Apparel, and what we called AARP for active seniors.
 After the plan-o-grams were done, we started revamping/reassorting the stores overnight, which took about 4 nights for each store.

 Soon after the revamping started we saw a bump in sales but long term, after 4 weeks we saw an avg.
-30% increase in sales based on the month before the revamp and last year sales.
-3 months into the revamp the sales leveled to 14% increase over last year and the projection is that the year will end 17% over last year.
+30% increase in sales based on the month before the revamp and last year's sales.
+3 months into the revamp the sales level to 14% increase over last year and the projection is that the year will end 17% over last year.

 What can we do for you?